 Skip to content Skip to main navigation Report an accessibility issue

-and two NSSA electives.
+The 12-credit hour certificate is earned by completing four courses from the following lists, including one required course (NE-530), one qualifying Nuclear Engineering elective course, and two NSSA electives.
 Qualifying Nuclear Engineering elective courses include (please note that the 400-level courses must be taken for graduate credit to qualify for the certificate):

 • NE 404 – Nuclear Fuel Cycle